aumouvantsillage/guillaume.baierouge.fr/src/2014-07-27-mozilla-tcp.md

 But the home button seems to be missing.

-In the web browser, when a page has been displayed in landscape mode an the orientation is switched to portrait, the page becomes unstable.
+In the web browser, when a page has been displayed in landscape mode and the orientation is switched to portrait, the page becomes unstable.

 I did not find a *Caps lock* function on the keyboard.